okosuno/brewt/README.md

 - keeps track of all of your known brew recipes in a yaml file (my known brews provided)
 - lets your quickly reference them within the program using a fuzzy search
+- has a clean little cli with cute recipe cards
 - creates concurrent timers using dbus notification system
-- has a clean little cli menu which doesn't look obnoxious
-- has drift protection for accurate timekeeping
+- has time drift protection for accurate timekeeping

 #### who is this for?